-Ex-cop Amber Guyger convicted in neighbor’s death now eligible for parole
+Ex-cop Amber Guyger convicted in neighbor’s death denied parole

-DALLAS (Court TV/AP) — A former Dallas police officer convicted of killing her neighbor is now eligible for parole.
+DALLAS (Court TV/AP) — A former Dallas police officer convicted of killing her neighbor has been denied parole.

 In 2019, a Texas jury found Amber Guyger guilty of first-degree murder in the death of 26-year-old Botham Jean.
 At trial, Guyger testified she thought Jean was an intruder in her apartment when she fatally shot him.